-Medical diagnosis consisted in classifying the available records in the database in two groups: normal or pathologic.
-DAP events for each recording were detected with the procedure described in section II-B and [14] at the PPG signal.
-Segments from ECG, PPG, SaO2, air flow and abdominal effort centered at the DAP event onset and lasting 5 minutes were extracted, and from here denoted as DAP events.
+Medical diagnosis consisted of classifying the available records in the database in two groups: normal or pathologic.
+DAP events for each recording were detected with the procedure described in Section II-B and [14] at the PPG signal.
+Segments from ECG, PPG, SaO_2 , air flow, and abdominal effort centered at the DAP event onset and lasting 5 min were extracted and from hereon, were denoted as DAP events.
 From these events, those who had clear signatures were taken to obtain five different groups with uniform patterns based on the gold standard criterion for defining sleep apneas [1].
-DAP event is classified into: Group 1 $(G_1)$ when $SaO_2$ decreases by at least 3% and there is not a clear reduction in airflow signal.
-Group 2 $(G_2)$ when airflow decreases by at least 50% with respect to the baseline for a minimum duration of 5 seconds.
-Group 3 (G3) when airflow reduces by more than 50% from base line and is accompanied by a reduction in SaO2 of at least 3%.
-Group 4 (G4) when DAP event correlated neither to airflow reduction nor SaO2 decrement.
-Finally, Group 5 (G5) when DAP events are related neither to apneas nor to SaO2
+DAP event is classified into following five groups.
+Group 1 (G_1) when SaO_2 decreases by at least 3% and there is not a clear reduction in airflow signal.
+Group 2 (G_2) when airflow decreases by at least 50% with respect to the baseline for a minimum duration of 5 s.
+Group 3 (G_3) when airflow reduces by more than 50% from baseline and is accompanied by a reduction in SaO_2 of at least 3%.
+Group 4 (G_4) when DAP event correlated neither to airflow reduction nor SaO_2 decrement.
+Finally, Group 5 (G_5) when DAP events are related neither to apneas nor SaO_2 decrements but a change in respiration occurs.
+Fig. 1 shows typical examples of airflow, abdominal efforts, SaO_2 , PPG, and ECG for the different groups.
+G_1 , G_2 , and G_3 can be merged in a single group named G_a (apneic group) as well as G_4 and G_5 can also be regrouped in a single set, $G{\rm n}$ (nonapneic group).
+A total of 268 DAP events were extracted.
+Table I shows a summary of the DAP events in each group.

 Fig. 1.
 DAP events examples.
-The DAP event onset and end (as given by the detector) are marked with dashed lines.
+The DAP event onset and end (as given by the detector) are marked with dashed lines. (a) G1. (b) G2. (c) G3. (d) G4. (e) G5.